20steps/autotables-bundle/README.md

 Twig templates.

 The needed assets of the bundle are included with the Twig function *ts_autoTable_assets*.
-This will include the needed stylesheet and javascript files.
-If you want to exclude all javascript files you can use the option ```{'javascript': false}``` the same applies to the stylesheets: ```{'stylesheet': false}```.
-By using this you can call the function twice, once for the javascript includes and once for the stylesheet includes.
+This will include both the needed stylesheet and javascript files.
+Some people prefer to include the stylesheets in the head of the HTML document and the javascript files just before the end of the body block.
+In this case you may use the *ts_autoTable_assets* function two times.
+The first time you would exclude the javascript files by using the option ```{'javascript': false}```.
+The second time you would exclude the stylesheet files by using the option ```{'stylesheet': false}```.

 By default all needed javascript libraries are loaded excepting the jquery library.
 This behaviour can be configured by the following options: *includeJquery, includeJqueryUi, includeJqueryEditable, includeJqueryDataTables* and *includeJqueryValidate*